geckl/EZDSP/docs/index.md

 ## How does it work?

 The EZDSP interface consists of two main elements: The DSP Code Editor and the Components Window.
 Understanding how these elements interact is key to getting your first plug-in up and running.
+See [Examples](Examples.md) and [Documentation](Documentation.md) for more info.

 ## Why EZDSP?